WA8LMF Home Page | Updated December 05 2019

 Precision Mapping Server Ver 9.0 For UIview

-New Version of this UIview plug-in required to use Undertow Software's Precision Mapping 9.0 with UIview 2.03.
+Latest version of this UIview plug-in, that is required to use Undertow Software's Precision Mapping Ver 9.0 with UIview 2.03.

 Universal Soundcard Interface Cable Diagram